 - Males of this species are polygamous and mate with multiple females.
 They do not participate in nest building or caring for the young.

-- The nest of the black-chinned hummingbird is made of spider nets and plant down and can expand as the chicks grow.
+- The nest of the black-chinned hummingbird is made of spider nets and plants down and can expand as the chicks grow.

-Many Missouri birds require citizen support, such as nest boxes and feeders.
-Even if the birds themselves do not need direct help such as food and housing, simple rules such as responsible hunting and waste disposal can go a long way to protect many of Missouri’s feathered residents.
+Many Missouri birds, such as nest boxes and feeders, require citizen support.
+Even if the birds do not need direct help such as food and housing, simple rules such as responsible hunting and waste disposal can go a long way to protect many of Missouri’s feathered residents.